Best Bank-Owned Life Insurance in Canada

 • Fast and simple: Apply online in 20 minutes or less.
 We've streamlined the risk assessment process so you get the same quality coverage, just faster!

-• Honest advice: Our non-commissioned advisors can give you personalized advice via phone or email, without pushy upselling.
+• Honest advice: Our experienced insurance advisors can give you personalized advice via phone or email, without pushy upselling.

 • Responsive: Get an email response in one business day (versus three-plus days for a big bank).
 And an advisor is often available to take calls immediately.